-As GRX/IPX, as defined in GSMA PRD IR.34 [11], is thought to be a secure and reliable Roaming/Interworking Network, no extra security features are needed in the Service Provider to Service Provider interface in addition to those which are standardised for the protocols in use.
-It is still highly recommended to implement adequate security tools and procedures to prevent, monitor, log and correct any potential internal security breaches at all levels.
-Typically, this means as a minimum implementing FW (BG is typically used in MNO (Mobile Network Operator) networks) to implement ACL (Access Control Lists) or similar mechanisms to prevent unwanted access to Service Provider core, such as:
+As GRX/IPX, as defined in GSMA PRD IR.34 [11] is a dedicated Roaming/Interworking Network which is separate from the Internet, it is thought to be reliable and more secure than the Internet.
+Thus no extra security features are needed in the Service Provider to Service Provider interface in addition to those which are standardised for the protocols in use.
+Since the Internet Protocol (IP) is not secure, it is still highly recommended to implement adequate security tools and procedures to prevent, monitor, log and correct any potential security breaches at all levels.
+Typically, this means as a minimum implementing a firewall (FW), (Border Gateway (BG) is typically used in MNO (Mobile Network Operator) networks) to enable ACL (Access Control Lists) or similar mechanisms to prevent unwanted access to Service Provider core networks, such as:

-- Certain types of traffic (for example Small ICMP packets, HTTP and IPSec). - The Border Gateway (BG) should also be able to filter out unnecessary traffic coming from the Inter-Operator IP Backbone.
-(Specifically, everything that is not agreed in an IPX Provider agreement). - Filter out all IP traffic other than that which has been originated from IP address ranges of commercial roaming partners.
+- Certain types of traffic (for example Small ICMP packets, HTTP and IPSec). - The BG should also be able to filter out unnecessary traffic coming from the Inter-Operator IP Backbone.
+(Specifically, everything that is not agreed in an IPX Provider agreement). - Filter out all IP traffic other than that which has been originated from IP address ranges of commercial roaming partners. - Signalling rate limiting and DoS/DDoS prevention for all network protocols that are utilised should be implemented to protect the PMN from flooding attacks.